The Bankrate promise

 When it comes to income, however, it’s smart to know what sources of income you can list on your student card application.
 If you’re 21 or older, you can include your own income when you apply, as well as sources of income to which you have a “reasonable expectation of access,” which could include a spouse’s income.

-If you’re 21 or under, on the other hand, you can only include the following sources of income on your application for a student credit card:
+If you’re under 21, on the other hand, you can only include the following sources of income on your application for a student credit card:

 - Personal income from your job